felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 ---
 \
-My belief is that these identities mold our future by influencing how markets serve us.
+My belief is that these identities mold the future by influencing how markets serve us.

 That's the beautiful thing about markets, they give you what you want.

-Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes what is most natural for humans; the near-sighted and fleeting pleasures.
+Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes what is most natural for humans; the near-sightedness and fleeting pleasures.

 If you could ask for the future we want, do you know what to ask for?